An Overview of Data Science

 Dr Sepi Chakaveh has a degree in Electronic Engineering & a PhD in Experimental Astrophysics & Space Sciences.
 Sepi has been teaching & researching Dynamic Objects & Data convergence.
 She is co-founder & the former director of Southampton Data Science Academy.

 The course will include a mix of lectures, and hands-on exercises which will allow students to gain experience using the theory and techniques delivered in the lectures in the field of Data Science at large.

-The course aims to provide an introduction to various topics such as Big Data, data visualisation, advanced databases and cloud computing, along with a toolkit to use with data (including D3, Google Refine and Hadoop/TensorFlow).
+The course aims to provide an introduction to various topics such as Big Data, data visualisation, advanced databases and cloud computing, along with a toolkit to use with data.

 Students must submit a completed Declaration of Authorship form at the end of term when submitting your final piece of work.
 CATS points cannot be awarded without the aforementioned form.

 To earn credit (CATS points) for your course you will need to register and pay an additional £10 fee for each course you enrol on.
 You can do this by ticking the relevant box at the bottom of the enrolment form or when enrolling online.

 Please use the 'Book' or 'Apply' button on this page.
 Alternatively, please complete an application form.